back

 How to apply SWOT in career planning?

 Applying SWOT analysis to your career planning involves using your strengths, weaknesses, opportunities, and threats to make informed decisions.
 Use your strengths to build a solid foundation for career progression and showcase your unique skills.
 Address your weaknesses through self-improvement, training, or seeking support.
 Meanwhile, capitalize on the opportunities identified by networking, pursuing growth paths, or seizing new trends.
-Lastly, create a strategic plan to manage potential threats and be ready to respond to uncertainties in the job market or industry changes.
+You can create a strategic plan to manage potential threats and be ready to respond to uncertainties in the job market or industry changes.